-20 Ectoedemia decentella, bedroom window, June 7th 2011.
+20 Ectoedemia decentella, on my study window, June 7th 2011.
 Captured by day and a much sought after species.
-As the larvae mine the seeds of Sycamore I didn't hold out much hope of finding any of the mines so to find this adult with the minimum of effort was most unexpected.
-This is the only record.
+As the larvae supposedly mine the keys (seeds) of Sycamore I didn't hold out much hope of finding any of the mines so to find this adult with the minimum of effort was most unexpected.

-23 Ectoedemia argyropeza mine on Aspen, found at Siddal wood on Nov.20th 2016.
-Despite only three Aspens present the mines appeared quite numerous.
+23 Ectoedemia argyropeza tenanted mine in Aspen, found at Siddal wood on Nov.20th 2016.
+Despite only three Aspens present the mines were quite easy to find.

 25 Ectoedemia intimella, mine and larva on Grey Willow at Tag Loop, Cromwell Bottom LNR, Nov.
 13th 2016.

-29 Ectoedemia atricollis, larva and mine in Hawthorn, the towpath at Copley, Oct.1st 09.
-A classic Ectoedemia mine starting as a narrow gallery, in this case along the edge of the leaf, and then opening out in to a blotch.
+29 Ectoedemia atricollis, larva and mine in Hawthorn, Bankhouse wood on Aug.
+23rd 2017.
+A typical Ectoedemia mine starting as a narrow gallery, in this case along the edge of the leaf, and then opening out in to a blotch.
 The dark head of the larva separates it from Stigmella hybnerella.
-This is the only record.

 34 Ectoedemia occultella (male), North Dean wood, June 8th 09.
-Captured by day from a Beech trunk.
-Its identification was aided by advice from Nepticulid expert Erik van Nieukerken and the use of a microscope to examine the forewing scales.
-Note the eyecaps which are modified antennal segments and are a distinctive feature of this family.
+Captured by day on a Beech trunk.
+Its identification was aided by advice from Nepticulid expert Erik van Nieukerken and the use of my microscope to examine the forewing scales.
+Note the eye-caps (scapes) which are modified antennal segments and are a distinctive feature of this family.
 They are white in the male of this species.

 38 Ectoedemia subbimaculella, mine in oak, Bankhouse wood, Nov.26th 2010.
-The diagnostic "v" shaped slit is just visible against the midrib and vein which allows some frass to escape.
+The diagnostic "v" shaped slit is just visible against the midrib and vein which allows the frass to escape.
 This "green island" mine was found on the woodland floor amongst some early snowfall.
-This is the only record.

 42 Ectoedemia septembrella, mine in cultivated Hypericum, Skircoat Green, Aug.5th 2012.
-This is the only record.
-Having searched far and wide for wild St.John’s-wort I realised it exists in the cultivated form, Hypericum, in several gardens close by and it wasn’t long before I found this mine.
+Having searched far and wide for wild St.John’s-wort I realised it exists in the cultivated form, Hypericum in several gardens close by and it wasn’t long before I found this mine.
 A nice long, thin gallery abruptly openeing out to a blotch.
 No adult to rear through this time as this larva had two ectoparasitoids attached!

 50 Stigmella aurella, mine and larva in bramble, North Loop, Feb.11th 09.
 Found on a cold, wet, miserable day but the rewards a month later were worth it (see two pics. down).